JainSec/JainSec/README.md

 <h1>Hi, I'm Pulkit! <br/><a href="https://github.com/joshmadakor1">Programmer</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a>, <a href="https://www.youtube.com/c/joshmadakor">Founder</a></h1>

+<h2> A Little About Myself </h2>

+- Hi there!
+I'm a tech enthusiast with a passion for uncovering meaningful insights from data and fortifying systems against cyber threats.
+I hold:

+🎓 Bachelor’s Degree in Engineering (Information Technology) 🎓 Master of Science in Cybersecurity and Digital Forensics While I spend most of my time exploring the worlds of data analytics and cybersecurity, life isn’t just all code and numbers.
+Outside of work, you can find me:

+🛹 Skateboarding: Carving through the streets and chasing that perfect line 🎒 Backpacking: Seeking adventures off the beaten path 🌍 Exploring New Cultures: Meeting people, sharing stories, and soaking in diverse experiences I believe in the power of curiosity, both in tech and life.
+Let’s connect, collaborate, and build something amazing together!

 <h2>👨‍💻 Cyber Security Projects:</h2>

 - <b>Data Structures and Algorithms Practice (AlgoExpert)</b>